 Understanding the interaction of hydrogen with subnanometer platinum nanoparticles (NPs) under industrially relevant conditions is of great importance to heterogeneous catalysis.
-In this work, we investigate the pressure dependent changes in hydrogen coverage on size- and shape-selected Pt/ γ -Al2O3 NPs using in situ XANES measurements. Δ XANES calculations revealed an increase in H/Pt ratio from 1.9 to 2.5 by increasing the hydrogen pressure from 1 bar to 21 bar at room temperature.
-In addition, EXAFS measurements of the local geometrical structure showed changes in Pt-Pt bond length and coordination number, revealing a morphological transformation in the NPs from a 2D to a 3D shape under increasing H2 pressure at room temperature.
-Such shape evolution leads to a decrease in the NP-support contact area and is thus expected to affect the NP stability against coarsening.
+In this work, we investigate the pressure-dependent changes in hydrogen coverage on size- and shape-selected Pt/γ -Al2O3 NPs by in situ X-ray absorption near-edge structure (XANES) analysis.
+Difference XANES calculations revealed an increase in the H/Pt ratio from 1.9 to 2.5 upon increasing the hydrogen pressure from 1 to 21 bar at room temperature (1 bar = 100 kPa).
+In